JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 For this tutorial, we want to minimize Android project changes, so we add an ordinary dependency from that project to the `SharedCode` project.
-It is also possible to use the `kotlin-multiplatform` plugin directly in an Android Gradle project, instead of the `kotlin-android` plugin.
+It is also possible to use the `kotlin-multiplatform` plugin directly in an Android Gradle project, instead of using the `kotlin-android` plugin.
 For more information, please refer to the [Multiplatform Projects](/docs/reference/multiplatform.html) documentation.

 Let's include the dependency from the `SharedCode` project to the Android project.
-We need to patch the `app/build.gradle` file and include the following line into the `dependencies { .. }` block:
+We need to patch the `app/build.gradle` file and add the following line in the `dependencies { .. }` block:

 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">